atproto-os/atproto-os/README.md

 <p align="center">
   <img width="160" height="160" src="https://avatars.githubusercontent.com/u/201536780?s=160&v=4" />
 </p>
-<h1 align="center">atprotoOS Starter</h1>
+<h1 align="center">atproto OS</h1>
 <h3 align="center">
-    Starter Template for Open Web Desktop + AT Protocol
+    Open Web Desktop + AT Protocol
 </h3>

 ## Overview
 Open Web Desktop (OWD) is a framework designed to provide a simple environment for building web-based desktop experiences.
 It's built with Vue.js & TypeScript, and it leverages the extensible Nuxt.js architecture.

-[atprotoOS](https://github.com/atproto-os) is providing a set of modules to kickstart your Open Web Desktop on the AT Protocol.
+[atproto OS](https://github.com/atproto-os) is providing a set of modules to kickstart your Open Web Desktop on the AT Protocol.

 ## Features
 - Open-source web desktop bundled with AT Protocol modules